Henry-Ta/Langara-Student/README.md

 ## Important Commands

 ```
-$ git fetch origin ( to update with the latest official version )
+$ git fetch origin ( to update with the latest official version ) | or $ git pull origin ( depends on what gitHub access )
 $ git status ( always use to check whenever we see "red tick check" to know which file we need to update )
 $ git log --oneline --all --graph ( to have a general view of each commit we send, press q to exit)